Analysis: House Republican speaker fight exposes GOP leadership vacuum

 It didn't help.
 Only one voter budged: a previous McCarthy backer who opted to vote "present" instead.

-The stalemate is more than an embarrassment for McCarthy, who is now the first person in a century to muddle through multiple ballots — six so far — and appears no closer to clinching the job than when voting began.
+The stalemate is more than an embarrassment for McCarthy, who is now the first person in a century to muddle through multiple ballots and appears no closer to clinching the job than when voting began.
 The revolt is raising alarms within the party as members warn they are sabotaging their new, narrow majority and alienating voters as they struggle to perform their most basic function: electing their own leader.

 The episode also poses more profound questions about the party's identity and future.
 It's a fresh reminder of Trump's waning influence inside the GOP — even among the most vocal supporters of his Make America Great Again political movement — as he again seeks the party's presidential nomination, exposing a leadership vacuum with no obvious alternative to unite the party and guide it through practical governing responsibilities and political challenges.